HHS/simpler-grants-gov/documentation/decisions/adr/0008-front-end-framework.md

 ### Svelte or Sveltekit

-Svelte is a JavaScript, front-end compiler that turns declarative and easy to understand JavaScript code into highly efficient JavaScript code optomized for for the browser.
+Svelte is a JavaScript, front-end compiler that turns declarative and easy to understand JavaScript code into highly efficient JavaScript code optimized for the browser.
 In contrast to the React framework, SvelteKit, uses a "compiler-first" approach to add server side rendering capabilities to Svelte, eliminating the need for a virtual DOM, improving performance, and reduces bundle size.

 - **Pros**
   - Fast, performant, and very scalable